perimetersec/resources/portfolio/Portfolio - Rappie.md

 <img src="../assets/profile-rappie.png" alt="Perimeter Logo">

 ## About Rappie
-Rappie is the Founder, CTO, and Lead Fuzzing Specialist at [Perimeter](https://perimetersec.io), an Associate Security Researcher at [Spearbit](https://spearbit.com/), and active in Bug Bounty on [Immunefi](https://immunefi.com/).
+Rappie is the CTO and Lead Fuzzing Specialist at [Perimeter](https://perimetersec.io), an Associate Security Researcher at [Spearbit](https://spearbit.com/), and active in Bug Bounty on [Immunefi](https://immunefi.com/).

 As a security researcher, he specializes in fuzzing EVM-based smart contracts.